unrealxinfinity/Haskell-Low-Level-Machine/README.md

     - ThenTok represents the keyword "then", for conditional;
     - ElseTok represents the keyword "else", for condtional;
     - ColonTok represents the string ";", to enclose a statement;
-    - WhileTok represents the keyword "while", for loops;
+    - WhileTok represents the keyword "while", for while loops;
     - DoTok represents the keyword "do", for loops.
+    - ForTok represents the keyword "for", for for loops;
+    - PrintTok represents the keyword "print" and "(", for print functions instance;
+    - FuncTok represents the keyword for "function ", for functions definitions;
+    - RetTok represents the keyword for "return", for function return values;
+    - QuoteTok represents the string "\"", for use of strings inside a print functions;
+    - CommaTok represents the string ",", for seperating function parameters or print statements;

 To achieve the conversion , we used the function **"lexer"**:
 - **"lexer :: String -> [Token]"** - This function uses pattern matching to verify if any of the above stated strings occured in the input string, if so then converts the keywords and special symbols into tokens stated above.
 Moreover, to ensure multiple digits are taken into consideration, the lexer function separates the numbers of the rest first by using **"break"** on the input string until a character is not digit.
 Also to distinguish keyword from variables, the mattern matching partakes in this differenciation and uses the same technique used by numbers to ensure multiple characters are considered for the variable,breaking on the character that is not alphabet.